The Impact of Solar Radiation on the Martian Upper Atmosphere: Dataset and Method of Analysis

 \subsection{MENCA Instrument}

-MOM arrived at Mars on 24 September 2014 in an eccentric orbit of $\approx$422\,km$\times$76,993\,km with an orbital period of about 72\,h.
+MOM arrived at Mars on 24 September 2014 in an eccentric orbit of $\sim$422\,km$\times$76,993\,km with an orbital period of about 72\,h.
 During December 2014, orbital manoeuvres brought down the periapsis altitude to around 263\,km.
-The MENCA observations measure total atmospheric pressure and partial pressures of various atmospheric constituents covering 1--100\,amu.
-More details about the instrumentation, limitations, observation errors and sources of contamination can be found in \citep{Bhardwaj2015CurrentScience_MENCA-MOM,Bhardwaj2016EveningExosphereOfMars_MENCA-MOM, Bhardwaj2017ObsOfSuprathermalArgon_MENCA-MOM}.
+The MENCA observations measure total atmospheric pressure and partial pressures of various atmospheric constituents covering 1-100 amu.
+More details about the instrumentation, limitations, observation errors and sources of contamination can be found in Bhardwaj et al. [16-18].

 The data from this experiment has been made available for the project from time to time through the ISRO Space Science Data Centre (ISSDC).
-It consists of total pressure and partial pressure values as counts in ampere units with a time resolution of 12--48\,s near periapsis.
+It consists of total pressure and partial pressure values as counts in ampere units with a variable time resolution of 12-48\,s near periapsis.
 The inbound and outbound trajectories cover the lowest altitudes.
-Before this base-level data can be used for scientific studies, further processing has been done by us, which included instrument calibration to convert the raw current counts to pressure unit Torr, background correction with respect to higher altitude measurements, temporal/spatial smoothing and tagging each observation point with ancillary data such as latitude, longitude, altitude and solar zenith angle.
+Before this base-level data can be used for scientific studies, further processing has been done by us, which include instrument calibration to convert the raw current counts to pressure unit Torr, background correction with respect to higher altitude measurements, temporal/spatial smoothing and tagging each observation point with ancillary data such as latitude, longitude, altitude and solar zenith angle.

-The data processing for each orbit involves handling a number of file pairs, each pair containing the total atmospheric pressure and partial pressures of constituents for different time blocks.
+The data processing for each orbit involves handling of a number of file pairs, each containing the total atmospheric pressure and partial pressures of constituents for different time blocks.
 The files for partial pressures contain the data in a continuous time-sequenced array form, which are converted into a tabulated columnar format with a time of observation in UTC, corresponding to the nine values of partial pressures for each constituent from 1 to 100 amu and total pressures synchronised in time.
-ISSDC also provides the specific SPICE (Spacecraft Planet Instrument C-matrix Events) kernel files used in special software generated by us to compute the local solar time (LST), altitude, latitude, longitude and solar zenith angle values linked to each time of observation to characterise and tabulate the pressure data concerning these local coordinates.
+ISSDC also provides the specific SPICE (Spacecraft Planet Instrument C-matrix Events) kernel files to extract the local solar time (LST), altitude, latitude, longitude and solar zenith angle values linked to each record of observation.
+The calibrated partial pressure values in Torr along with the associated ephemeral and spatial information for each orbit have been used in analysing the results.
+After the above treatment of basic data, the MOM orbit-wise analysis is carried out to select the useful partial pressure values from the periapsis altitude to about 500\,km.